-A time-base generator is an electronic circuit which generates an output voltage or current waveform, a portion of which varies linearly with time.
+A time-base generator is an electronic circuit which generates an output voltage orcurrent waveform, a portion of which varies linearly with time.
 Ideally the output waveform should be a ramp.
-Time-base generators may be voltage time-base generators or current time-base generators.
+Time-base generators may be voltage time-base generators or current time- base generators.
 A voltage time-base generator is one that provides an output voltage waveform, a portion of which exhibits a linear variation with respect to time.
-A current time-base generator is one that provides an output current waveform, a portion of which exhibits a linear variation with respect to time.
+A current time-base generatoris one that provides an output current waveform, a portion of which exhibits a linear variation with respect to time.
+A current time-base generator or that provides an output current waveform, a portion of which exhibits a linear variation with respect to time.
 There are many important applications of time-base generators, such as in CROs, television and radar displays, in precise time measurements, and in time modulation.
 The most important application of a time-base generator is in CROs.
 To display the variation with respect to time of an arbitrary waveform on the screen of an oscilloscope it is required to apply to one set of deflecting plates a voltage which varies linearly with time.
 Since this waveform is used to sweep the electron beam horizontally across the screen it is called the sweep voltage and the time-base generators are called the sweep circuits.